skmansoorpro/covid-19-data/scripts/docs/environment.md

 # Setting up the working environment
-In this document we explain all the necessary steps to correctly set up your environment and work with this project.
+This document explains all the necessary steps to set up your environment and work with this project correctly.

 Perhaps you want to set up the environment to help us out, or to learn how we work, or because you want to set up a similar workflow.
-In any case, we really appreciate the time you are taking here 😀.
+In any case, we appreciate the time you are taking here 😀.

 - [Python](#python)
 - [Install project library](#install-project-library)